Pat-Vdv/Aude/doc/index.md

 # Aude Developer Documentation

-This is the index of the (sparce) Aude Documentation aimed at developers and other code readers.
+This is the index of the (sparse) Aude Documentation aimed at developers and other code readers.

 This documentation is composed of: